ozgend/planets/README.md

 # Planets

-Basic listing for planets in Milky Way in angular2.
+Basic listing for solar system planets in angular2.

+##Todo
+ - use nasa jpl/horizon or other astronomy apis to retreive data
+ - pan/zoom canvas

 ---